PHOENIX

 APOGEE HEIGHT

-Powered by the Fawkes engine, designed in-house, our propulsion system will provide 600 lbs of thrust and reach half the temperature of the sun.
-At T+15 seconds, the rocket will break the sound barrier, and continue accelerating to Mach 2 (1150 mph).
+Phoenix will be powered by RPL’s student-developed Fawkes engine.
+Fawkes will provide 600 lbs of thrust and its chamber temperature will reach 3225 K. At T+15 seconds, Fawkes will accelerate the rocket past the sound barrier, and continue accelerating to Mach 1.3.

 PROPELLANT